 \$ '000 2022 2021

 (i) Interest bearing liability costs

 Interest on leases 3 4

 Interest on loans 941 977

 Total interest bearing liability costs expensed 944 981

+(ii) Other borrowing costs Fair value adjustments on recognition of advances and deferred debtors

 Total borrowing costs expensed 944 981

-Accounting policy Borrowing costs incurred for the construction of any qualifying asset are capitalised during the period of time that is required to complete and prepare the asset for its intended use or sale.
+Borrowing costs incurred for the construction of any qualifying asset are capitalised during the period of time that is required to complete and prepare the asset for its intended use or sale.
 Other borrowing costs are expensed as incurred.